From princes to undertakers, Norway's motorists go electric

-OSLO (AFP) - Some want to save the planet even in the afterlife.
+OSLO • Some want to save the planet even in the afterlife.

 In Oslo, a funeral home offers the dearly departed a trip to their final resting place in an eye-catching electric hearse, as electric vehicles take over the roads in the Scandinavian country.